I-Am-Nicholas/rudeymental/README.md

 ## Database Origin and Compilation

 - A large part of our database is comprised of words that have been omitted from various sites all over the web, some directly from the blacklists of well-known ones.
 The rest were added by ourselves.
 We have tried our best to carefully curate and segregate the words according to their harshness, bearing in mind that some users may not wish to experience the full depths of the English language.
+Hence the rating mechanism.

 Please forgive us if we haven't always managed to strike the perfect balance :)